 Frostbite is a common injury caused by exposure to cold or by contact with cold objects (especially those made of metal).
 It may also occur in normal temperatures from contact with cooled or compressed gases.
 Skin may look waxy and feel colder than the area around it.
 It may also be harder to the touch.
 Blood vessels may be severely and permanently damaged, and blood circulation may stop in the affected tissue.
 In mild cases, the symptoms include inflammation of the skin in patches accompanied by pain.
 In severe cases, there could be tissue damage without pain, or there could be burning or prickling sensations resulting in blisters.
 Frostbitten skin is highly susceptible to infection, and gangrene (local death of soft tissues due to loss of blood supply) may develop.

 What first aid can I do if someone has frostbite?Back to top

 First aid for frostbite, as well as immersion or trenchfoot, includes:

 In moderately cold environments, the body's core temperature does not usually fall more than 1°C to 2°C below the normal 37°C because of the body's ability to adapt.
-However, in intense cold without adequate clothing, the body is unable to compensate for the heat loss and the body's core temperature starts to fall.
-The sensation of cold followed by pain in exposed parts of the body is one the first signs of mild hypothermia.
+However, in the intense cold without adequate clothing, the body is unable to compensate for the heat loss and the body's core temperature starts to fall.
+The sensation of cold followed by pain in exposed parts of the body is one of the first signs of mild hypothermia.

 As the temperature continues to drop or as the exposure time increases, the feeling of cold and pain starts to diminish because of increasing numbness (loss of sensation).
 If no pain can be felt, serious injury can occur without the victim's noticing it.